 - 1. New Admittee.
 An attorney holding an occupational license is exempt from the requirement of these rules for the balance of the year during which he or she was first admitted to practice. - 2.
 Public Office.
-All attorneys who by Constitution, law or regulation, are prohibited from the private practice of law by virtue of their occupation of public office, shall be exempt from these rules for the entire calendar year(s) during which they hold such office.
+All attorneys who by Constitution, law, or regulation are prohibited from the private practice of law by virtue of their occupation of public office shall be exempt from these rules for the entire calendar year(s) during which they hold such office.
 Also exempt are members of the United States Senate, the United States House of Representatives, the Armed Forces, the Senate of Alabama (and its secretary), and the Alabama House of Representatives (and its clerk).
-This exemption DOES NOT apply to those attorneys serving as assistant or deputy attorneys general and district attorneys, assistant or deputy district attorneys, and public defenders. - 3.
+This exemption DOES NOT apply to those attorneys serving as hearing officers, administrative-law judges, arbitrators, assistant United States attorneys, assistant or deputy attorneys general and district attorneys, assistant or deputy district attorneys, and public defenders. - 3.
 Age.
 An attorney holding an occupational license is exempt from the requirements of these rules for the year in which he or she is begins receiving Social Security Benefits, or reaches the age of 65, whichever occurs first.